luca3m/luca3m.github.io/_posts/2013-12-02-redis-scheduler.markdown

 layout: post
 title:  "Redis patterns, scheduler"
 date:   2013-12-03 17:09:10
-categories: redis
+categories:
 ---

-Using Redis is pretty easy to create a simple, distributed and robust scheduler.
+Using [Redis](http://redis.io) is pretty easy to create a simple, distributed and robust scheduler.
 How?
-Just using the [sorted set](http://redis.io/commands#sorted_set) structure.
+Just using [sorted set](http://redis.io/commands#sorted_set) structure.
 Sorted set allows you to put inside not only an object but also a score.
-If you use as score a timestamp, you have **done**!
+If you use timestamp as score, you have **done**!

 A scheduler needs these three primitives: